 Students must attain the passing threshold for each summative exam in Organ Systems (OS).
 Students receiving an unsatisfactory score on any summative exam will be contacted in writing by the Assistant Dean for Foundations to discuss a remediation plan.
 Unsatisfactory scores in the OS MS1 Spring block must be remediated no later than the following July 15.
-Students must successfully pass all of the MS1 Spring Organ block before beginning the MS2 Fall Organ block.

-Unsatisfactory scores in the OS MS2 Fall block must be remediated before the start of the Preclerkship Course.
+Students must successfully pass all of MS1 Spring Organ block before beginning the MS2 Fall Organ block.
+Unsatisfactory scores in the OS MS2 Fall block must be remediated before the start of the preclerkships course.
 Two (2) and only two remediation attempts are permitted for each summative exam.
 Remediation may occur earlier pending approval of the Assistant Dean for Foundations (e.g., flex weeks, summer or winter recess).
-Any student with an unsatisfactory score on one or more summative exams and unable to successfully remediate by the stated deadlines will receive a failing grade for the OS Block in which the exam was scheduled, and will be referred to the Committee on Student Promotions for consideration of repeating MS1 or MS2 year accordingly.
+Students with two (2) unsatisfactory scores inclusive of summative exams and/or unsuccessful remediation attempts of those exams will be referred to the Academic Success Team for additional support and referred to the Committee on Student Promotions for consideration of academic observation.
+Any student with an unsatisfactory score on one or more summative exams and unable to successfully remediate by the stated deadlines will receive a failing grade for the OS Block in which the exam was scheduled, and will be referred to the Committee on Student Promotions for consideration of repeating Organ Systems (MS1 Spring and/or MS2 Fall) accordingly.